9280 S. Kyrene Rd.

 We’ve all been there.
 It’s your boss’s or a co-worker’s birthday, and the greeting card gets passed around the office for everyone to sign.
 If you don’t know this person well – and are not a natural writer – it can be difficult to come up with the right words to say.

 Stuck on what to write?
 Need ideas for creativity?
-Read on for suggestions of different ways to close and sign off the perfect thank-you card.
+Read on for a thank you letter example for all different ways to close and sign off your thank-you notes

 We live in a digital era.
 Much of our language happens in text form, such as email or social media, which means the standard rules of communication don’t apply.
 It’s not often you see an email with a proper organization such as a heading and signoff.